nicolas2192/Malaria_Detection/README.md

 Running main.py on your terminal alone won't get you any results.
 You should use one or a combination of the following flags:

-**Training** -t or --train: trains the model using all data found in the data/raw folder.
+**Training** -t or --train: trains the model using image data found in the data/raw folder.
 Once trained, model weights and parameters are saved in the data/model folder as a model.h5 file.

 Terminal command `python main.py -t`